 3. Further reduction of state barriers

-Recent actions by Congress and the Department of Health and Human Services (HHS) are also encouraging greater access to telehealth services.
-As a result, several states are implementing new telehealth rules and requirements, with others likely to follow.
+Actions last year by Congress and the Department of Health and Human Services (HHS) have encouraged greater access to telehealth services.
+As a result, states have implemented and are continuing to refine telehealth rules and requirements.

 However, as lawmakers look to decrease barriers to telehealth, the industry can expect to see detailed standards for the provision of telehealth and ongoing amendments to alleviate the uncertainty of current state laws.